Starting an Bates Club or Organization

 - Quorum requirements (number of members who have to be present to consider a vote official).

-All existing student organization constitutions are compiled in a binder on file in the Student Activities Office and are available to students to review.
-If you have any questions about how to organize a new group at Bates, the drafting process for a new constitution, or the procedure to have a constitution ratified by the ORB, please see the Director of Student Activities Keith Tannenbaum, or the Chair of the ORB, Sarah Stanley.
+If you have any questions about how to organize a new group at Bates, the drafting process for a new constitution, or the procedure to have a constitution ratified by the ORB, please see the Assistant Director of Campus Life Qiu Fogarty or the Chair of the ORB, Sarah Stanley.
 For more information directly from the ORB, please visit: http://batesorb.weebly.com/index.html.
-To access current and past club constitutions, please visit: http://www.bates.edu/activities/club-constitutions/.
+To access current and past club constitutions, please visit: http://www.bates.edu/campus/club-constitutions/.